ghstkillrD/Sri_Lanka_Cricket/README.md

 # Sri_Lanka_Cricket

-A website model for Sri Lanka cricket team using HTML, CSS, Bootstrap and Js.
+A website model for Sri Lanka cricket team using HTML, CSS, Bootstrap and JS.

 === This is done by me and my group for the group project of web fundamentals module in Y1S1(2021) at University of Kelaniya ===